-You can also generate texture coordinates in the fragment shader, instead of by vertex, but the increase of computations is considerable.
+Another solution is to generate texture coordinates in the fragment shader, instead of by vertex, but the increase in computations is considerable.
 Generation by vertex can be done once and for all, possibly stored back into the model, while doing it in a fragment shader means computing it for every pixel in every frame.
 That kind of computational cost is not to be taken lightly.